James Dixon

 James Dixon (August 5, 1814 – March 27, 1873) was a United States representative and Senator from Connecticut.

 Biography

-Dixon, son of William & Mary (Field) Dixon, was born August 5, 1814 in Enfield, Connecticut, Dixon pursued preparatory studies, and graduated from Williams College in Williamstown, Massachusetts in 1834, where he had been a charter member of The Kappa Alpha Society.
+Dixon, son of William & Mary (Field) Dixon, was born August 5, 1814, in Enfield, Connecticut, Dixon pursued preparatory studies, and graduated from Williams College in Williamstown, Massachusetts, in 1834, where he had been a charter member of Kappa Alpha Society.
 He was elected to Phi Beta Kappa.
 He studied law, and was admitted to the bar in 1834 and commenced practice in Enfield.

 Career

-Dixon was a member of the Connecticut House of Representatives in 1837–1838 and 1844, and served as speaker in 1837; he moved to Hartford, Connecticut in 1839 and continued the practice of law.
+Dixon was a member of the Connecticut House of Representatives in 1837–1838 and 1844, and served as speaker in 1837; he moved to Hartford, Connecticut, in 1839 and continued the practice of law.
 He married Elizabeth Lord Cogswell on October 1, 1840.
 They had two sons, James Wyllys Dixon and Henry Whitfield Dixon, and two daughters, Elizabeth L. Dixon and Clementine Lydia Dixon.
 Clementine was courted (unsuccessfully) by the paleontologist, Othniel Charles Marsh.

-She married Dr. James Clarke Welling (1825 - 1894).
+She married Dr. James Clarke Welling.